plesk/wpchk/README.md

-# WPScan Script powered by Plesk
+# WPScan powered by Plesk

 Scan script for a quick security check of all installed WordPress instances on a Linux server!